deidril/pf2-pdf-en-import/README.md

 # Deidril's Pathfinder 2 PDF Import
 This foundry vtt plugin allows to import PDFs into the current world.

+# Licenses
+helyx.bundle.js code is under the MIT license pdf.worker.min.js code is under the apache license

+images in ~/datas/images are generated through Midjourney by Deidril, and are copyrighted (c) Deidril as far as AI generated content could be.
+Their use is restricted to this module scope.

 # Supported PDFs

 ## Adventures